What is the Requirement?

 Jobs that qualify for HLS Summer Public Interest Funding will also meet the pro bono requirement only if the work is legal and you are supervised by a licensed attorney and the work meets all other criteria, but credit is not automatic.
 We have collaborated with the Student Financial Services office to streamline the paperwork, and all forms are to be submitted to the SPIF office.
-Time Logs can be kept by the week rather than by the day.
-See the Summer Funding website for forms and procedures.
-Students doing a summer public interest job not funded through SPIF should contact the Office of Clinical and Pro Bono Programs.
+Students doing a summer public interest job not funded through SPIF should contact our office.

 Does law firm pro bono work count?

 Working on pro bono cases at a law firm while receiving compensation for any work does not qualify for HLS pro bono credit.
 If you work at a private firm over the summer, you may volunteer additional hours after the paid summer associate program ends as long as the entire time is uncompensated and all work is on a pro bono case in the public interest or for a client unable to pay.
 Unpaid work with a firm may also be done during the school year.
-Learn more about pro bono opportunities in law firms in the Student Pro Bono Resources section of the site.
+Additionally, the firm must not receive compensation for its work.
+Learn more about pro bono in law firms in the Pro Bono Program webpage.

 How do I find pro bono projects?

-Discrete projects are posted in the Administrative Updates and the Clinical Practice Section of HELIOS.
+Discrete projects are posted in the Administrative Updates and the Public Service Job Search section of Helios.
 Please complete “Your Interests” and sign up for automatic emails.
 You can also set up an advising appointment with Lee Branson Mestre to discuss your various options and find a project that is a good fit for you.